Cerebral Palsy and Related Conditions

 Team of Specialists

-We work with a range of other specialists to ensure you receive comprehensive care by a coordinated team.
+We work with a range of other specialists to ensure your child receives comprehensive care from a coordinated team.

 When needed, your child may also be seen by a social worker or referred to pediatric specialists in gastroenterology, ophthalmology, audiology, or orthotics (shoe inserts that help correct problems with walking and standing).